nakabonne/ali/README.md

 ![Screenshot](images/demo.gif)

-`ali` comes with a simple terminal based UI, lets you generate HTTP requests and plot the results in real-time.
-With it, real-time analysis can be done on the terminal.
+`ali` comes with a terminal-based UI where you can plot the metrics in real-time, so lets you perform real-time analysis on the terminal.

 ## Installation